Skip to content

 Project Spec

 A VS Code extension for managing your project's full specification directly in your workspace.
-Requirements, epics, user stories, tasks, sprints, ADRs, architecture docs, and database schema — all stored as plain Markdown files in a .spec/ folder.
+Requirements, epics, user stories, tasks, sprints, ADRs, architecture docs, database schema, and product concept — all stored as plain Markdown files in a .spec/ folder, committed alongside your code.

 Getting Started